 Enjoy a day out at Boston Castle and Park.
 This family friendly venue has lots to offer for children.
 Daily activities include a craft activity cart, dressing up, jigsaws and trails.

-A magnificent Tudor Jacobean mansion set in 1500 acres of scenic parkland, mysterious woodland and Europe's largest working Rare Breeds Farm.
+A magnificent Tudor Jacobean mansion set in 1500 acres of scenic parkland, mysterious woodland and one of Europe's largest working Rare Breeds Farms.

 Harewood House (43 miles)

 You'll find all sorts of activities here for family fun: the Adventure Playground, exotic species in the Bird Garden, dressing up Below Stairs and craft activities, the big problem will be trying to fit it all into one day!
 One of the best places to visit for family fun and things to do in West Yorkshire...

 Bring the kids along for a great day out at Brodsworth Hall and Gardens.
 With a hands-on resources areas and a great new family friendly exhibition there is more than enough to keep them occupied!